Valladolid: Repopulation and growth

-Early Modern period
+Early modern period

-In 1469, Queen Isabella I of Castile and King Ferdinand of Aragon were married in the city; by the 15th century Valladolid was the residence of the kings of Castile.
+In 1469, Queen Isabella I of Castile and King Ferdinand II of Aragon were married in the city; by the 15th century Valladolid was the residence of the kings of Castile.
 In 1506, Christopher Columbus died in Valladolid "still convinced that he had reached the Indies" in a house that is now a museum dedicated to him.

 From 1554 to 1559, Joanna of Austria, sister of Philip II, served as regent, establishing herself in Valladolid, with the latter becoming the political center of the Hispanic Monarchy by that time.
 She favoured the Ebolist Party, one of the two leading factions of the Court of Philip II, in competition with the albistas.
-The Reformation took some hold in the city appearing some Protestant circles presumably around the leading figure of Augustino de Cazalla, an adviser of Joanna.
+The Reformation took hold in some parts of the city where Protestant circles appeared presumably around the leading figure of Augustino de Cazalla, an adviser of Joanna.
 Ensuing autos de fe against the Protestant sects took place in 1559 in Valladolid.
 A catastrophic fire in 1561 destroyed a portion of the city.

-During 1550-1551 the town held the first moral debate in European history to discuss the rights and treatment of the indigenous people by conquerors.
-See Valladolid debate.
+During 1550–1551 the town held the first moral debate in European history to discuss the rights and treatment of the indigenous people by conquerors.

 Valladolid was granted the status of city in 1596, also becoming a bishopric.

 In the midst of the reign of Philip III, Valladolid briefly served as the capital of the Hispanic Monarchy between 1601 and 1606 under the auspice of the Duke of Lerma, valido of Philip III.
 Lerma and his network had bought plots in Valladolid before in order to sell those to the Crown.
 Promoted by Lerma, the decision on moving the capital from Madrid to Valladolid has been portrayed as case of a (double) real estate speculative scheme, as Lerma had bought housing in Madrid as the prices plummeted when the capital was moved from the city.
-After a plague in Valladolid, Lerma suggested the King to go back to Madrid, earning a hefty profit when the Royal Court returned and prices went up again.
+After a plague in Valladolid, Lerma suggested the King to go back to Madrid, earning a hefty profit when the royal court returned and prices went up again.

 The city was again damaged by a flood of the rivers Pisuerga and Esgueva.